Computer Hope

 /D user Deny specified user access.

-Wildcards can be used to specify more that one file in a command.
-You can specify more than one user in a command.
+Wildcards can specify more than one file or user in a command.

 cacls myfile.txt